North-Studios/NS-Logger/README.md

-# 🤖 NS Logger Bot v3.1 (nsl-bot)
+# 🤖 NS Logger Bot v4.1 (nsl-bot)

 Telegram bot for viewing and managing logs of other bots.
-Provides secure access to logs through a role and permission system.
+Provides secure access to logs through a role and permission system with SQLite database backend.

 ---